-There are standard topics provided by each discipline that will be attended via webex or teleconference by the SLIC students.
+There are standard topics provided by each discipline that will be attended via webex or teleconference by SLIC students.
 A teaching sessions schedule will be provided at the beginning of the SLIC.
 Attendance at these sessions is mandatory.
+Scheduling the discipline specific teaching sessions should be guided by the individual exam schedule created by the SLIC student with support from the Site Admin.

 The other discipline specific grand rounds will not be mandatory for SLIC students but can be used in the event a topic is required for alternative experiences or to enhance a course objective.
-Webex or videoconference can be made available for these academic teaching sessions on an as needed basis.
+Zoom or videoconference can be made available for these academic teaching sessions on an as needed basis.